antuniooh/personal-library/README.md

 <!-- ABOUT THE PROJECT -->
 ## 💻 About The Project
-Project developed autonomously to learn more about ReactJS.
-It consists of a website where every time it is opened a random curiosity will appear.
+Project developed autonomously to list my entire personal library

-The program reads a JSON file containing different curiosities and randomly displays one of these.
+The program reads a JSON file containing all the books and displays each one.

 ![app](https://github.com/antuniooh/personal-library/blob/master/images/app.gif)